Reflective writing: Reflective writing in academia

 Reflective writing is useful to improve collaboration, as it makes writers aware of how they sound when they voice their thoughts and opinions to others.
 Additionally, it is an important part of the reflective learning cycle, which includes planning, acting, observing, and reflecting.

 Students can be hesitant to write reflectively as it requires them to not just consider but actively cite things they typically would hide or ignore in academic writing, like their anxieties and shortcomings.

 Reflective writing in academic settings is sometimes criticized, as concerns exist regarding its effectiveness.
 Reflective writing assignments are often weighted low in a course's grade calculations, and among a crowded workload, students can see them as an afterthought.
 It has also been argued that reflective writing assignments are only assigned as "busy work", as they are low maintenance and relatively easy to grade.
 Additionally, because students know they will be graded on their reflection, it might be written in an inauthentic way.

+Reflective writing shifts the focus from the final product to the learning process.
+This encourages students to evaluate their writing and consider how different audiences might engage with their work, as well as learning more about their writing styles along the way.
+Engaging in reflective writing helps students develop metacognitive skills, enabling them to monitor their learning, evaluate their thought processes, and adjust their understanding accordingly.

+Reflective writing facilitates a deeper understanding of students' awareness of their writing processes and serves as a valuable tool for studying this knowledge across diverse student populations.
+It also encourages students to analyze their learning experiences and think about the reasoning behind their choices in various projects.
+Designing reflective writing tasks that encourage students to use their learning as a collaborative classroom activity can enhance their meta-awareness and show the role of collaboration in their educational thinking.
+Integration of reflective writing must be shown in the classroom and the student's curriculum to ensure they address student learning as well as classroom objectives.